aquaris-dev/aquaris-dev.github.io/index.md

 ### Is the source code available?

 Absolutely!
 Android is an open source project, and so is ours.
-All code used to build our ROMs is available on GitHub, either directly from us at [Aquaris-dev](https://github.com/aquaris-dev) for device specific projects or as part of [LineageOS](https://github.com/lineageos) for the main system.
+All code used to build our ROMs is available on GitHub, either directly from us at [Aquaris-dev](https://github.com/aquaris-dev) for device specific projects or as part of [LineageOS](https://github.com/lineageos) for the officially supported devices.

 ### Who are we?